Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

-Cats are one of the most popular pets in the world and are savagely beloved by millions, although the dangers present from their razor sharp claws and teeth, such as serious infection, are largely not taken seriously.
+Cats are one of the most popular pets in the world and are savagely beloved by millions, although the dangers present from their razor-sharp claws and teeth, such as serious infection, are largely not taken seriously.
 But how much of a threat do they really pose to human health?
 Have domesticated cats ever killed a person?

-In this article...
+In this article, you'll learn...

 - Can cats cause human fatalities or severe injury?